xp-framework/core/README.md

 Contributing
 ------------
-To contribute, use the GitHub way - fork, hack, and submit a pull request!
+To contribute, use the GitHub way - fork, hack, and submit a pull request! :octocat: